Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Introduction

 \begin{defn} {\whelm With notations as above, let $\HFaa (\DD , n )$ denote $\HFaa (\DD ) \otimes (\Field \oplus \Field )^n$ and define the stable Heegaard Floer homology $\HFast (Y)$ of $Y$ as $[\HFaa (\DD , n ), b(\DD )]$.} \end{defn}

 \begin{thm} The stable Heegaard Floer homology $\HFast (Y)$ is a 3--manifold invariant. \end{thm}

-One can prove Theorem~\ref{thm:main} by identifying $\HFaa(\DD)$ with a stabilized version of $\HFa(Y)$, i.e. $\HFaa(\DD)\cong \HFa(Y)\otimes (\Field\oplus\Field)^{b(\DD)-1}$, and then appealing to the pseudo-holomorphic proof of invariance (see Theorem~\ref{thm:uaz} in the Appendix below).
+The information encoded in $\HFast(Y)$ and $\HFa(Y)$ are equivalent.
+Indeed, one can prove Theorem~\ref{thm:main} by identifying $\HFaa(\DD)$ with a stabilized version of $\HFa(Y)$, i.e. $\HFaa(\DD)\cong \HFa(Y)\otimes (\Field\oplus\Field)^{b(\DD)-1}$, and then appealing to the pseudo-holomorphic proof of invariance (see Theorem~\ref{thm:uaz} in the Appendix below).
 By contrast, the bulk of the present paper is devoted to giving a purely topological proof of the invariance of $\HFast(Y)$.

+The three primary objectives of this paper are the following: \begin{enumerate} \item to give an effective construction of Heegaard diagrams for 3--manifolds for which a chain complex computing $\HFaa(\DD)$ can be explicitly described (compare~\cite{SW}); \item to give some relationship between Heegaard Floer homology with more classical objects in 3--manifold topology (specifically, pair-of-pants decompositions for Heegaard splittings).
+We hope that further investigations along these lines may shed light on topological properties of Heegaard Floer homology; \item to give a self-contained, topological description of some version of Heegaard Floer homology.
+One might hope that the outlines of this approach could be applied to studying other Floer-homological 3--manifold invariants. \end{enumerate}

 In a similar manner, we will define Heegaard Floer homology groups $\HFa _T(Y)$ with twisted coefficients, and verify their invariance as well.
-Since for a rational homology sphere $Y$ this group is isomorphic to $\HFa(Y)$ of \cite{OSzF1}, we get a topological interpretation of the hat-theory for 3-manifolds with $b_1(Y)=0$.
+Since for a rational homology sphere $Y$ this group is isomorphic to $\HFa(Y)$ of \cite{OSzF1}, this construction directly gives a purely topological definition of the hat-theory for 3-manifolds with $b_1(Y)=0$.

-The three primary objectives of this paper are the following: \begin{enumerate} \item to give an effective construction of Heegaard diagrams for 3--manifolds for which $\HFa(Y)$ can be computed (compare~\cite{SW}); \item to give some relationship between Heegaard Floer homology with more classical objects in 3--manifold topology (specifically, pair-of-pants decompositions for Heegaard splittings).
-We hope that further investigations along these lines may shed light on topological properties of Heegaard Floer homology; \item to give a self-contained, topological description of some version of Heegaard Floer homology.
-One might hope that the outlines of this approach could be applied to studying other 3--manifold invariants. \end{enumerate}